LamAnnieV/group_deployment_8/README.md

 ## Step # Python Script (Jorge)

 ## Step # Docker/Dockerfile  (Jorge)
+# Dockerfile.BE:

+For this project, we created a Dockerfile for the backend containers in our ECS cluster.
+Once the Dockerfile was created and configured for our backend image, I used `docker build` to build the image.
+Following that, I used `docker image ls` to confirm that the image was successfully built.
+Upon verification, I used `docker image tag` with the old image ID and the new image name, incorporating my DockerHub username.
+Once the image was correctly named and built, I pushed it to my DockerHub repository using `docker push`.
+The backend image used the following configurations:

 A Docker image is a template of an application with all the dependencies it needs to run.
 A docker file has all the components to build the Docker image.